 - Complex parts can be machined using one operation.

-- Secondary operations can be eliminated, since the Swiss can mill, drill, ream, saw and do many other operations.
-Ultimately the part comes off the machine complete ready to ship.
+- Secondary operations can be eliminated since the Swiss can mill, drill, ream, saw, and do many other operations.
+Ultimately the part comes off the machine completely ready to ship.

 - Short set-up times.